COVID-19: Bankers Committee directs oil firms to sell forex to CBN only

 By Babajide Komolafe

-The Bankers Committee yesterday directed that all oil firms and related companies should henceforth sell their dollars only to the Central Bank of Nigeria (CBN) and no longer to the Nigeria National Petroleum Corporation (NNPC).
+The Bankers Committee yesterday directed that all oil firms and related companies should henceforth sell their dollars only to the Central Bank of Nigeria, CBN, and no longer to the Nigerian National Petroleum Corporation, NNPC.

-The Committee which comprises of the top management of the CBN and Chief Executive Officers of Deposit Money Banks (DMBs) also resolved to grant special forex funding and credit facilities to ten major pharmaceutical firms in order to exponentially increase local drug production so as to enhance the nation’s response to the coronavirus pandemic.
+The Committee, which comprise the top management of the CBN and Chief Executive Officers of Deposit Money Banks, DMBs, also resolved to grant special forex funding and credit facilities to ten major pharmaceutical firms in order to exponentially increase local drug production so as to enhance the nation’s response to the coronavirus pandemic.

-Governor, Central Bank of Nigeria (CBN), Mr. Godwin Emefiele disclosed this in a communiqué issued at a special meeting of the committee in Lagos to deal with the impact of the Covid-19 on the banking system and on the economy in general.
+The Governor of Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, disclosed this in a communiqué issued at a special meeting of the committee in Lagos to deal with the impact of the COVID-19 on the banking system and on the economy in general.

 Preserving confidence

-Speaking further, Emefiele said that the Committee, in a bid to preserving confidence in the nation’s banking system and the economy, will engage correspondent banks, correspondent banks, trade creditors, trading partners regarding existing Letters of Credit (LC).
+Speaking further, Emefiele said the committee, in a bid to preserving confidence in the nation’s banking system and the economy, will engage correspondent banks, correspondent banks, trade creditors, trading partners regarding existing Letters of Credit (LC).

 “The industry resolved that profit will not be the primary motive at this time.
 Rather, preserving confidence, financial stability and support for the economy will be the overring objectives.